RevenueCat/purchases-unity/AMAZON-INSTRUCTIONS.md

 - If `Package Manager Resolver` asks to solve conflicts, choose library versions and select OK

-- If your app also targets the Google Play Store, you would want to conditionally exclude the billingclient to prevent duplicated classes.
-This can be done by adding the following to your `mainTemplate.gradle` to prevent duplicated classes when Unity IAP is targeting the Play Store.
-If you don't have a `mainTemplate.gradle`, make sure you have `Custom Main Gradle Template` selected in the `Android Player Settings`.
-That should create a `mainTemplate.gradle` inside the Assets/Plugins/Android.
+- If your app also targets the Google Play Store, you will want to conditionally exclude the BillingClient to prevent duplicated classes.
+If you don't have a `mainTemplate.gradle`, make sure you have `Custom Main Gradle Template` selected in the `Android Player Settings`, which should create a `mainTemplate.gradle` inside the Assets/Plugins/Android.
+Add the following to your `mainTemplate.gradle` to prevent duplicated classes when Unity IAP is targeting the Play Store:

 ```
 dependencies {
     ...

     // ** ADD THIS **
-    // Only exclude if billing client 3 is already in the project
     if (!project(":unityLibrary").fileTree(dir: 'libs', include: ['billing-3*.aar']).isEmpty()) {
         configurations.all {
             exclude group: 'com.android.billingclient', module: 'billing'